-Voice search is another tool which will likely be harnessed by the eCommerce world in 2021.
+Voice search is another tool which will likely be harnessed by eCommerce businesses in 2021.

 Smart speakers such as Amazon Alexa and Google Home are already prevalent in many homes and an estimated 20% of smart speaker owners use them for shopping-related activities, including ordering items, conducting research, tracking items or creating reminders.

-With this figure expected to rise to 52% within the next four years, we will likely see a significant increase in the availability of voice search functionality in 2021.
+With this figure expected to rise to 52% within the next four years, we will likely see a significant increase in the availability of voice search functionality powered by artificial intelligence in 2021.

 The eCommerce industry as a whole will continue to grow throughout 2021 without a doubt, but especially with an economy which is going to have to recover from the effects of the COVID-19 pandemic, and in a world where people can buy from the comfort and safety of their own homes, eCommerce is the new normal for many people.